-Doula services may be provided through a Medicaid-enrolled individual provider, a doula-only group or a multi-professional group.
+Doula Services will be provided by a Medicaid-enrolled individual provider.
+Reimbursement for doula services may be issued to an individual doula provider, or to doula-only group or a multi-professional group.

-- All individual doulas in the group must be enrolled as Medicaid providers. - The group must immediately notify the Medicaid Program of the following: - Addition or deletion of group members; - Change in ownership of the group, including changes to agents, managing employees, or employees that have a controlling interest in the group; and - o Change/addition of address or service location. - Any individual doula leaving a group must also notify the Medicaid Program.
+- All individual doulas in the group must be enrolled as Medicaid providers. - The group must immediately notify the Medicaid Program of the following: - Addition of group members; - Change in ownership of the group, including changes to agents, managing employees, or employees that have a controlling interest in the group; and - Change/addition of address or service location. - When a group member leaves a doula-only or multi-professional group, either the group or the individual must notify the Medicaid program of the disaffiliation.

-Changes to ownership are reported by completing an enrollment form (check off Change of Ownership).
-Changes to group membership or service locations are reported on the applicable form found under the Maintenance sections on the Doula (Perinatal), Doula-only Group, and Multi-Professional Group enrollment pages of eMedNY.org.
-For individual doulas, completion of a form on the Provider Enrollment (PE) Portal is the preferred submission, where available.
+The forms used to notify the Medicaid Program of the above changes are available under the Maintenance sections on the Doula (Perinatal), Doula-only Group, and Multi-Professional Group enrollment pages of eMedNY.org.
+For individual doulas, completion of a form on the Provider Enrollment (PE) Maintenance Portal is the preferred submission, where available.

-While doula-only groups are comprised only of enrolled perinatal doulas and do not include any licensed healthcare professionals, if a licensed professional later affiliates to a doula-only group, the group will automatically be converted to a multi-professional group.
+While doula-only groups are comprised only of enrolled perinatal doulas and do not include licensed healthcare professionals, if a licensed professional later affiliates to a doula-only group, the group will automatically be converted to a multi-professional group.
 Similarly, if all licensed professionals have disaffiliated from a multi-professional group containing doulas, the group will automatically convert to a doula-only group.

 When a doula leaves the group and fails to notify the Medicaid Program using the appropriate form, the individual's liability for group activity will continue.
 All Medicaid providers are individually liable for submitted claims that use their individual provider number.
 Providers must guard against the inappropriate use of their Medicaid provider number.
+Doulas should update payment information and addresses on file with Medicaid Program.

-8 New York State Office of Children and Family Services Guidance for Medicaid Doula Providers
+8 NYS Office of Children and Family Services Guidance for Medicaid Doula Providers